 If you need a repair, first check who is responsible by clicking here and choosing the relevant way to report it.

 Emergency repairs: where health and safety is at risk or the property may be damaged, we operate an out of hours service on 0800 917 6077.

-If you’re unable to keep your appointment, you must let us know by 3pm on the previous working day.
-Failure to do so will result in any repair jobs being closed and a charged issued to you.
-If we miss an appointment on the day without giving you notice we will pay compensation in accordance with our Statement of Charges and Compensation.
+If you’re unable to keep your appointment, you must let us know as soon as possible and ideally at least 24 hours before your appointment.
+Should you fail to notify us and we attend your appointment then any repair jobs will be closed and a charge issued to you.
+If we miss an appointment on the day without giving you notice we will pay you compensation in accordance with our Statement of Charges and Compensation.

-Occasionally, in limited circumstances, we may need access to your home without giving notice.
-This might be in order to carry out essential emergency repairs, to remedy a health and safety risk, or where there is reason to believe a customer is incapacitated.
-We will make sure your home is secure afterwards.
+In limited circumstances, we may need access to your home without giving notice.
+This might be to carry out essential emergency repairs, to remedy a health and safety risk, or where there is reason to believe a customer is incapacitated.
+We will always make sure your home is secure afterwards.

 We will charge you in advance for any services that fall outside our contractual obligations set out in the Tenancy Agreement.
 We apply charges in a fair, consistent and transparent manner and you will be notified about any charges you need to pay.

 Charges will be recovered as additional rent.
 You can find more details about services we charge for and when charges will be made in our Statement of Charges and Compensation.

 We aim to always deliver on our offer to you and we monitor our performance.
 You can read more about this in Customer Measures.